Packing Up Your Garage: A Full Guide To Getting Done

 2. Clear out the junk you no longer need

-• Maybe take a separate day where the first step is just looking around and seeing what items you’ve collected over the years have become irrelevant for you and your family and placing them in the give away box.
+• Maybe take a separate day where the first step is just looking around and seeing what items you’ve collected over the years have become irrelevant for you and your family and placing them in the giveaway box.
 This will clear the way for the rest of the task and will ease the workload.
 Keep it very clear which boxes should be donated, which recycled, which are total trash, and which are important.
 Things can get messy at this stage.

 • Decluttering your garage is the best thing you can do to actually declutter your life.
 The garage is a metaphor for our overly packed lives and each item we take out eases the load.

-• While clearing out the items no longer needed, you will start to find the long lost great items you have.
+• While clearing out the items no longer needed, you will start to find the long-lost great items you have.
 Instead of putting them all in cardboard boxes, it might make sense for you to buy plastic storage crates and already pack similar items into these storage units for future garage storage that is organized.

 3. Packing the boxes